s-grundner/Java-FSST-Game/README.md

 # FSST-TDS
-Java Top-Down Game FSST Projekt
+Java Top-Down Game FSST Project

 The Bugs are just for enhanced difficulty